Cyril Kongo

-Cyril Kongo (also known as Kongo), (born 1969 as Cyril Phan in Toulouse, France) is a French painter and graffiti artist.
+Cyril Kongo, also known as Kongo, was born in 1969 as Cyril Phan in Toulouse, France.
+He is a French painter and graffiti artist.

 Biography

-Born of a Vietnamese father and a French mother, Cyril Phan spent his early childhood in Vietnam, until the fall of Saigon in 1975.
-During his adolescence, he lived for several years in Brazzaville, in the Republic of the Congo.
-Which inspired his artist name, Cyril Kongo.
+Born of a Vietnamese father and a French mother, Cyril Phan spent his early childhood in Vietnam until the fall of Saigon in 1975.
+During his adolescence, he lived for several years in Brazzaville in the Republic of the Congo, which inspired his artist name, Cyril Kongo.

 In 1986, he began tagging Parisian walls to set his mark.
 In 1988, he joined the MAC crew, a group of Parisian graffiti artists with whom he painted from 1989 to 2001 monumental murals, particularly in the United States where he collaborated with New-York graffiti artists TATS cru.